$B_s \rightarrow D_s^*$ Form Factors for the full $q^2$ range from Lattice QCD: Stability of our Form Factors Under Variations of the Fit

 \subsection{Order of Expansion}

-As in~\cite{Harrison:2020gvo} we investigate the effects of including fewer $z$ terms in Eq.~(\ref{fitfunctionequation}) as well as fewer $am_c$, $am_h$ and $2\Lambda_{QCD}/M_{\eta_h}$ terms in Eq.~(\ref{eq:anfitform}).
-Figure~\ref{ntermstabplot} gives the total width obtained using these variations, where we see that our result is insensitive to the removal of the highest order terms.
+We also investigate the effects of including fewer $z$ terms in Eq.~(\ref{fitfunctionequation}) as well as fewer $am_c$, $am_h$ and $2\Lambda_{QCD}/M_{\eta_h}$ terms in Eq.~(\ref{eq:anfitform}).
+Figure~\ref{ntermstabplot} gives the total width, as well as values of the form factors at several values of $q^2$, obtained using these variations, where we see that our results are insensitive to the removal of the highest order terms.
 We also investigate the effect of increasing or decreasing the prior widths of the parameters $b_n^{ijk}$ in Eq.~(\ref{eq:anfitform}) by a factor of 2.
-These results are also shown in Figure~\ref{ntermstabplot} where, as in~\cite{Harrison:2020gvo}, we see only a very small effect on the central value of the total width.
+These results are also shown in Figure~\ref{ntermstabplot} where, as in~\cite{Harrison:2020gvo}, we see only a very small effect on the central values of our results. .